The Court Beggar

 The Court Beggar is a Caroline era stage play written by Richard Brome.
 It was first performed by the acting company known as Beeston's Boys at the Cockpit Theatre.
 It has sometimes been identified as the seditious play, performed at the Cockpit in May 1640, which the Master of the Revels moved to have suppressed.
 However, the play's most recent editor, Marion O'Connor, dates it to "no earlier than the end of November 1640, and perhaps in the first months of 1641".

 Publication and performance

 The play was first published during the Interregnum, in the 1653 Brome collection Five New Plays, issued by the stationers Humphrey Moseley, Richard Marriot, and Thomas Dring.
-The title page provides the incorrect date of 1632 for the play's first performance – perhaps an error, or perhaps a deliberate misdirection regarding a still-controversial subject.
-The title page also specifies that the play was "Acted at the Cock-pit, by his Majesties Servants," that is by The King and Queen's Young Company, colloquially known as Beeston's Boys after their founder Christopher Beeston.
+The title page provides the incorrect date of 1632 for the play's first performance–perhaps an error, or perhaps deliberate misdirection regarding a still-controversial subject.
+The title page also specifies that the play was "Acted at the Cock-pit, by his Majesties Servants," that is, by The King and Queen's Young Company, colloquially known as Beeston's Boys after their founder, Christopher Beeston.
 Beeston's Boys did not exist until 1637.